 I-80 is a major transcontinental highway that stretches from Teaneck, New Jersey to San Francisco California.
-At both of the roads terminuses, significant freight traffic from the corresponding ports and major commercial airports enters onto the roadway and continues into the interior of the United States.
-As a coast-to-coast superhighway, I-80 is the second longest highway in the United States and the route that most closely approximates the route of the original Lincoln Highway.
+At both of the road terminuses, significant freight traffic from the corresponding ports and major commercial airports enter onto the roadway and continues into the interior of the United States.
+As a coast-to-coast superhighway, I-80 is the second-longest highway in the United States and the route that most closely approximates the route of the original Lincoln Highway.
 The full length of I-80 passes through or close to many major cities including Oakland, Sacramento, Salt Lake City, Des Moines, Chicago, Cleveland, and New York.

 Commuters and Interstate Truck Traffic Make Use of I-80 in Pennsylvania

-I-80’s route construction linking the PA Turnpike and New York State Throughway means that the highway attracts a significant amount of interstate traffic.
-Furthermore, due to I-80’s close proximately to Port Elizabeth and New York, a significant amount of that interstate traffic are 18-wheelers and other commercial trucks.
+I-80’s route construction linking the PA Turnpike and New York State Throughway mean that the highway attracts a significant amount of interstate traffic.
+Furthermore, due to I-80’s close proximately to Port Elizabeth and New York, a significant amount of that interstate traffic is 18-wheelers and other commercial trucks.

 However, commercial truck traffic also shares the road with a significant number of passenger vehicles.
 While some of these vehicles are traveling long distances across state lines, many commuters also make use of the road.
 Some of these business commuters are commuting from eastern Pennsylvania towns like East Stroudsburg, Stroudsburg, and Pocono Township to businesses in Pennsylvania and New Jersey.
 In the area of Kidder Township in Carbon County, Pennsylvania, many Pennsylvanians will access the Northeast Extension of the Penna Turnpike.
 From Carbon County, PA, the road also provides access to an array of other major roads including I-81 to Harrisburg and Wilkes-Barre, I-99 South, I-79 to Pittsburg, or continue on I-80 towards Youngstown, Ohio.